s-brekke/R-Coding-Interface/README.md

 #### variable_list.xlsx / variable_list.csv
 A list of variable names, descriptions, and possible values.

+`variable`: Name of variable (in database) `variable_name`: Name of variable (for human eyes) `value`: Potential values - one per line `interpretation`: Optional description of the variable.
+R looks for certain keywords such as "multichoice" `description`: Description of the individual values, as they appear in the interface.
+`guide`: Code guide.
+Will appear above the variable if enabled.
+`text` Decide if a text field should be included for description. "yes" or "no", defaults to "no".
+`headline`: Section headline.
+Optional.

 ### Make changes to interface
 After updating the variable list, these changes must be reflected in *interface.R*.